ntutangyun/Documentation/docs/map-annotation.md

 [![](images/annotation-pedestrian.png)](images/full_size_images/annotation-pedestrian.png)

 #### Create Junction [[top]] {: #create-junction data-toc-label='Create Junction'}
-Junction annotations can be used by the AD stack if needed.
+Junction annotations need to be annotated for Apollo 5.0 for Map Exporter to work correctly.
+It converts the boundary of the intersection.

 - Select the `Junction` option under `Create Mode`
 - Drag in the desired `Parent Object`